 Economic sovereignty.
 Economic power, prosperity and self-sufficiency were priorities for the NSDAP.
 The Nazis sought the creation of jobs for unemployed Germans, the restoration of national prosperity, the recovery of industrial production and the rearming of the military.
 They believed the role of the state was to manage the economy, dictating what should be produced, allocating resources and managing labour.
 Unemployment would be dealt with by putting the unemployed to work for the benefit of the state.
 The Nazis had no objection to the private ownership of capital, provided these capitalists were willing to meet government priorities – and provided they were not Jewish.

 Traditional values.
-Tradition was a strong element in Nazi ideology.
-The Nazis often painted themselves as a new movement – but they were not averse to promoting or exploiting traditional values.
+Conservative traditions were a strong feature of Nazi ideology.
+The Nazis often painted themselves as a new movement but they were not averse to promoting or exploiting traditional values.
 Hitler frequently spoke of protecting long-standing German values, including Christian beliefs and volkisch connections to the land.
-He often harked back to the 19th century, when the German empire was ruled by men of steel like Bismarck and German society was untroubled by disruptive influences like socialism, liberalism, democracy and women’s rights.
+He often harked back to the 19th century when Germany was ruled by men of steel like Otto von Bismarck and German society was relatively untroubled by disruptive influences like socialism, liberalism, democracy and women’s rights.

 Racialism.
 Their dark obsession with race separated Hitler and the Nazis from many other fascist and nationalist groups.
 The Nazis considered Aryans – those of Nordic heritage, with blonde hair and blue eyes – to be Europe’s ‘master race’.
 According to Nazi racial theory Aryans were physically stronger, more intellectually advanced and more culturally gifted than other European races.
 The Nazis saw races like the Jews, Slavs and Romany to be untermensch (‘inferior men’).
 The Nazis embraced the pseudo-science of eugenics, that claimed society could be improved by adopting policies of ‘genetic hygiene’, such as the compulsory sterilisation or euthanasia of the mentally ill or disabled.